 The closures consist of a single Sidi Tecno 3 Boa style cable closure that crisscrosses over the lower part of the foot and a wide ratcheting strap that they refer to as the "soft instep closure system" that is adjustable from both sides at the upper part of the tongue.
 The closures are robust and work flawlessly.
 However, one of our testers experienced consistent uncomfortable pressure on his tendons at the top of the tongue caused by the wide ratcheting strap, regardless of the tightness.
 The cleat mount area provides a good range of adjustability for most riders, although people who slam their cleats as far back as possible may be left wanting for more adjustment.

 At this price, it is fair to expect a shoe to be competitively lightweight.
 While it is lighter than the enduro oriented shoes in our test, it still weighs in at 410g per shoe for our size 44 test pair.
-This weight is a full 72g heavier than the Editors' Choice winner, the Giro Empire VR90, and 24g heavier than our Best Buy award winner, the Giro Privateer R, which retails for half the price.
+This weight is reasonable, although we expected them to be lighter given the price and their XC race inspired look and feel.

 The Cape uses a fully rigid nylon "Competition Sole" to efficiently transfer power to your pedals.
 The sole flexes very minimally through the toe, just enough to aid slightly in walking, but remains very stiff underfoot.
 The Cape's stiff sole ranked it near the top of our test for power transfer, but the ultralight and super stiff carbon soles of the Giro Empire VR90 and Pearl Izumi X-Project PRO offer even more rigidity and direct transfer of power to the pedals.
 That said, the Cape is plenty stiff for almost everyone but the most hardcore of XC racers.